marina601/discover-malta/TESTING.md

 ## Logout

-- A logged in user, may log out from their account at any time by simply clicking on their avatar at the top of the navbar
+- A logged-in user, may log out from their account at any time by simply clicking on their avatar at the top of the navbar
 - Select the option logout from the dropdown menu and click the button
-- Confirm the user is being redirected to the "Home Page" and toast notification displays a success message to he user.
+- Confirm the user is being redirected to the "Home Page" and the toast notification displays a success message to the user.

 ##### back to [content](#table-of-content)